NoonieBao/ZenMode/README.md

    1. You can install the magisk module in release list, which help install NightGuard as system app.
 (Un-uninstallable)
    2. Remove Masigk manager, which dose not lose your root and could re-install anytime.
 (Prevent Magisk module be disabled)
    3. Check any File-Manager that has the root access.
 (Prevent remove Magisk module in File-Manager)

+# Note
+The hook code will release when there is no conspicuous bug, but not now.